nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 <img src="output_files/database_output.png" width="600" height="600">

-## Find Filters and Attributes For a Specific BioMart Ensembl Database
+## Filters and Attributes For a Specific BioMart Ensembl Database

-Step 4: All of the datasets have differing attributtes and filters which can be used to query specific information.
+Step 4: Find the filters and attributes for a specific database.
+The filters and attributtes will vary to a degree depending on the dataset selected.
 All of the available filters and attributes for a particular species dataset can be accessed and saved to files.

 ```Python
 # Filters and attributes get their own file